 - 1. A legal flag pull takes place when the ball-carrier is in full possession of the ball. - 2.
-Defenders can dive to pull flags but cannot tackle, hold or run through the ball-carrier when pulling flags. - 3.
+Defenders can dive to pull flags but cannot tackle, hold, or run through the ball-carrier when pulling flags. - 3.
 It is illegal to attempt to strip or pull the ball from the ball-carrier's possession at any time. - 4.
 If a player's flag inadvertently falls off during the play, the player is down immediately upon possession of the ball and the play ends.
 The ball is placed where the flag lands.
 Should a running back take a handoff with only one flag, the play is whistled dead immediately. - 5.
-A defensive player may not intentionally pull the flags of a player who is not in possession of the ball. - 6.
+A defensive player may not intentionally pull the flags of a player who is not in possession of the ball.
+Such an action may result in an unsportsmanlike conduct penalty. - 6.
 Flag guarding is an attempt by the ball-carrier to obstruct the defender's access to the flags by stiff arming, dropping the head, hand, arm, football, shoulder, or covering the flags with the football jersey.